thomaspeklak/express-upload-resizer/README.md

 ##Missing features:

-- define an array of methods for each type to batch resize files
+- <del>define an array of methods for each type to batch resize files</del>
 - supply additional arguments to graphics magic